Total War RedCon1 Pre Workout Supplements Review: BENEFITS, Best Flavor, Ingredients & Side Effects

 Alternative Options to Total War

-If you are not tolerant enough for its caffeine content or you need a pre-workout that’s more budget-friendly, here’s a duo of alternatives you can try.
+If you are not tolerant enough for its caffeine content or you need a pre-workout that’s more budget-friendly, here’s a duo of alternatives where you can choose the best PWO you can try.

 Pre Kaged is the pre-workout of choice if you are looking for a natural option.
 Its ingredients are all-natural, and it contains no artificial flavor or sweeteners.

 It also contains less caffeine (274g) and more taurine (2g) to act as a suppressant to the harsh effects of caffeine.
-Creatine and coconut water powder are ingredients in Pre Kaged that you won’t find in Total War or lots of other pre-workouts.
+Creatine and coconut water powder are ingredients that you won’t find in Total War or lots of other pre-workouts.
+See our full Pre Kaged review here.

 Pro Supps Nitro X Mr. Hyde is not just a cheaper option but also a great fit for the stimulant freaks who are fine with 420mg of caffeine in its purest form.